How soon do I have to apply for probate?

-Time Limit for Probate
+Time limit for probate

-There is one time limit that you need to bear in mind, and that relates to Inheritance Tax and filing of the Inheritance Tax returns.
+There is one time limit that you need to bear in mind, and that relates to inheritance tax and filing of the inheritance tax returns.

-__If Inheritance Tax is payable, it must be paid within six months of the death. __If you fail to meet this six month deadline, you could incur additional interest or financial penalties.
+If inheritance tax is payable, it must be paid within six months of the death.
+If you fail to meet this six month deadline, you could incur additional interest or financial penalties.